 The main difference (aside from the actual 7th string), and something guitarists will instantly detect upon picking one up is that the neck is slightly wider than what they might be used to.
 This is obviously to accommodate the extra string.
 But after a few licks here and five minutes noodling on the guitar, you’ll quickly adjust to the different size.

-What are the advantages and disadvantages of a 7 string guitar?
+What are the advantages and disadvantages of a 7-string guitar?

 The best 7 string guitars starting from under £250 to £700+

-Ibanez GRG7221-WH Electric Guitar
+Ibanez GRG7221 Electric Guitar

-The Ibanez RG7421-BK 7 String has been crafted along the lines of the classic Ibanez RG profile, so for fans of the existing 6 string models looking to take the next step, this is the logical progression for you.
-Another sleek and streamline model, it may be a no frills look, but the sound coming out of it is anything but.
-The pair of Ibanez QM-7 humbucking pickups are perfect for driving through a distorted channel and will easily cut through the din of a practice room.
+The Ibanez GRG7221 7 String Guitar has been crafted along the lines of the classic Ibanez GRG profile.
+So for fans of the existing 6 string models looking to take the next step, this is the logical progression for you.
+Another sleek and streamline model, it may be a no frills look.
+But, the sound coming out of it is anything but.
+The pair of Ibanez Standard H-7 passive humbucking pickup are perfect for driving through a distorted channel and will easily cut through the din of a practice room.

-Ibanez RGDIX7MPB Iron Label Electric Guitar – Surreal Blue Burst
+Ibanez RGDIX7MPB Iron Label Electric Guitar

 The DiMarzio Fusion Edge humbucking pickups sound awesome when driven through a distorted channel, but can also provide sumptuous clean tones when you need them.
-Perhaps the most striking thing about this guitar though, is the design – a slight departure from the renowned RGD series, but still recognisable, the RGDIX7MPB Iron Label incorporates a poplar burl top with a layered ash body finished nicely with a Surreal Blue Burst colour.
-The contoured body shape adds improved comfort, especially for when those riffs get nasty whilst the extra-long scale Maple / Bubinga wood neck lets you fly across the fretboard with ease.
+Perhaps the most striking thing about this guitar though, is the design.
+A slight departure from the renowned RGD series, but still recognisable, the RGDIX7MPB Iron Label incorporates a poplar burl top with a layered ash body finished nicely with a Surreal Blue Burst colour.
+The contoured body shape adds improved comfort, especially for when those riffs get nasty, whilst the extra-long scale Maple / Bubinga wood neck lets you fly across the fretboard with ease.
 A great guitar for those who want to get serious about the 7-string.

 To view a full range of 7 string guitars, visit the Dawsons website.